 In 2017 Moe began gravitating towards emceeing and hosting dance parties, which led him to work with Beyoncé’s dance captain, Ashely Everett, at Dogpatch Dance and Yoga in San Francisco.
 This year (2018), Moe has digitally released the second installment of his music repertoire titled “Catalogue 2."
 Moe is also fine-tuning his DJ skills as he continues to work with touring dance parties such as Slay, CAKE and his party SHADES.

 Moe is filing an LLC for his DIY production company “Kelly Moe Productions” which will encompass his skills in music production, directing, editing, photography, graphic design, marketing and PR.
 He is currently gearing up to launch his own indie record label.
-Moe is based in both Portland, Oregon and San Francisco Bay Area.
+Moe grew up in Portland Oregon and the San Francisco Bay Area.
+He's now in the process of relocating to Los Angeles California.